Skip to main content

 Estrogen and testosterone, the primary female and male sex hormones, perform roles that extend far beyond reproduction.
 They are fundamental to the maintenance and health of the cardiovascular system.
 In both men and women, these hormones help maintain the integrity of the vascular endothelium.

 Estrogen, in particular, has a well-documented role in promoting the production of nitric oxide, a molecule that signals blood vessels to relax and widen, a process called vasodilation.
-This helps maintain healthy and ensures adequate blood flow to all tissues, including the heart muscle itself.
+This helps maintain healthy blood pressure and ensures adequate blood flow to all tissues, including the heart muscle itself.
 It also has favorable effects on cholesterol profiles and possesses anti-inflammatory properties within the blood vessels.

-The decline of during menopause is associated with a loss of these protective effects, contributing to an increased risk of cardiovascular events in postmenopausal women.
+The decline of estrogen during menopause is associated with a loss of these protective effects, contributing to an increased risk of cardiovascular events in postmenopausal women.
 Testosterone in men likewise supports cardiovascular health.
-Low levels of testosterone are consistently associated with an increased incidence of and mortality in aging men.
+Low levels of testosterone are consistently associated with an increased incidence of cardiovascular disease and mortality in aging men.

 Testosterone helps maintain muscle mass, including the heart muscle, and influences factors like insulin sensitivity and lipid metabolism.
 The balance of these sex hormones is essential for the ongoing work of vascular maintenance and repair.
 Their decline with age represents a significant shift in the body’s ability to protect its cardiovascular architecture.